 The PRCC engaged HRascent as a remuneration consultant during FY20.
 HRascent made remuneration recommendations with respect to the detailed terms for issue of performance rights to the CEO, the design and terms of a CEO short-term incentive program for FY20, benchmarking of senior executive remuneration and design of a long-term incentive plan for senior executives including the CFO (but not the CEO).
 HRascent received \$33,000 in fees for the provision of these remuneration recommendations.
-The board is satisfied that the remuneration recommendations were made free from undue influence by the member or members of the KMP to whom the recommendations relate, on the basis that selection of HRascent as the remuneration consultant was made on the recommendation of the Chair of the PRCC, each engagement was approved in advance by the PRCC, the reports containing the remuneration recommendations were addressed and sent to the Chair of the PRCC and/or the Chair of the QANTM board, and the KMP to whom the recommendations relate were not present during the PRCC sessions at which the remuneration recommendations were discussed and at which relevant decisions were made, and had no input into relevant discussions and decision-making.
+The board is satisfied that the remuneration recommendations were made free from undue influence by the member or members of the KMP to whom the recommendations relate, on the basis that selection of HRascent as the remuneration consultant was made on the recommendation of the Chair of the PRCC, each engagement was approved in advance by the PRCC, the reports containing the remuneration recommendations were addressed and sent to the Chair of the PRCC and/or the Chair of the QANTM board, and the KMP to whom the recommendations were discussed and at which relevant decisions were made, and had no input into relevant discussions and decision-making.